Skip Navigation

 Gun violence survivors—including students, educators, families, and community members—need trauma-informed counseling for both short- and long-term support.
 However, several barriers prevent survivors from accessing these services and care.

-Findings from Everytown Support Fund show that survivors who identified as Black or Latin(o/a/x) were less likely to have access to mental health services or to providers culturally attuned to their communities, in the short- or long-term.
-Even when (Everytown for Gun Safety Support Fund, 2023-i).
+Findings from Everytown Support Fund show that survivors who identified as Black or Latin(o/a/x) were less likely to have access to mental health services or to providers culturally attuned to their communities, in the short- or long-term (Everytown for Gun Safety Support Fund, 2023-i).
 When responding to a crisis in the community, all parties must ensure access to appropriate mental health services and support.

 Promote Peer Support Groups